bitst0rm-pub/Formatter/README.md

     // from terminal.
 But it is only temporary in the memory and will only apply
     // for the current formatting session.
 Your system environment remains untouched.
     // Non-existent environment directories and files will be silently ignored.
-    // This option can be ommitted, but for python and ruby you probably need
+    // This option can be ommitted, but for python, ruby and erlang you probably need
     // to add it, either persistently via ~/.bashrc, ~/.zshrc, ~/.profile or here.
     // In debug mode, Formatter will display your current system environments
     // to assist you in configuration.
 On Windows, you can use either escaped